-2022 was another important year for the development of the Company, with a significant increase in customer contracts, both abroad and in the domestic market, along with the consequent further increase of its revenue by 24% compared to the previous year.
-Furthermore, the Company continued its relationship as a Sub-Servicer to the Greek Public Power Company (PPC / DEI) following the two securitizations performed by the latter.
+2023 was another important year for the development of the Company, with a significant increase in customer contracts, both abroad and in the domestic market, along with the consequent further increase of its turnover by 12% compared to the previous year.
+Furthermore, the Company continued its relationship as a Sub-Servicer to the Greek Public Power Company (PPC / DEI) based on the two securitizations performed by the latter.